pytest-dev/pytest-xdist/README.txt

     py.test -n NUM

 Especially for longer running tests or tests requiring a lot of IO this can lead to considerable speed ups.
+This option can also be set to ``auto`` for automatic detection of the number of CPUs.

 Running tests in a Python subprocess